Mont Saint Michel - Normandy, France

 Since then, many works on the abbey have been conducted until the present day, which has made Mont Saint-Michel one of the most important religious and historical monuments in France.

-What to Do in Mont Saint Michel?
+What to See in Mont Saint Michel?

 1. Mont Saint Michel Abbey

-The main place to visit is the abbey church perched on the top, built in Romanesque and Gothic style in the period from the 11th to 16th centuries.
 The tower and the spire, crowned by a statue of St. Michael, were added in the 19th century, while some other buildings, military walls, and the village surrounding the abbey were built in different periods throughout history.

-There is a breathtaking panoramic view of the bay from the medieval walls (built from the 13th to the 15th century) which you can access during a regular Abbey tour.
-The visit to the Abbey is an absolute must once you come to the site, but beware: it can take time to visit and you have to be in decent physical shape in order to endure the tour!
+The visit to the Abbey is an absolute must once you come to the site, but beware: it can take time to visit and you have to be in decent physical shape to endure the tour!
 There is a lot of climbing involved and a lot of stairs.

 An extraordinary panoramic view from the Mont Saint Michel abbey.